Floo33R/Pwnagotchi-Converter/README.md

-# Pwnagotchi
+# Pwnagotchi-Converter
-Script to download handshakes from your Pwnagotchi
+Script to download and convert handshakes from your Pwnagotchi.

 ## Table of contents
 * [General info](#general-info)